 My family moved several times during my elementary, junior and senior high school years.
 Being painfully shy, I loathed the idea of having to attend another unfamiliar school as the new girl.
 Recess and lunch, usually a kid’s favorite times of the school day, sent waves of anxiety over me.
-I usually sat by myself in the cafeteria hunched over my tray and spent lots of time alone on the playground.
-Finally, I’d make one friend before my parents would say they’d bought another house and I’d be changing schools again.
+I usually sat by myself in the cafeteria, hunched over my tray, and spent lots of time alone on the playground.
+With the support of this site, https://bestplaygroundmarkings.co.uk/, I’d finally make one friend before my parents would say they’d bought another house, and I’d be changing schools again.
+To learn more about playground, read this article.
+Also, consider the best school playground painting on sites like schoolplaygroundpainting.co.uk, for more satisfaction in enhancing the play environment and fostering creativity among students.
+Additional information, we also have space for SEND playgrounds, so students can enjoy their surroundings.
+For improving school environments and promoting safety, you can also explore sites like https://school-streets.co.uk/.

 I hated it.
 I wanted to be one of the kids who had history there.
 I wanted to belong.